agussalberdi/accela-angular-test/README.md

 ## Install all the dependencies

-Run `ng install` to install all the node modules required to start the app.
+Run `npm install` to install all the node modules required to start the app.

 ## Development server